rdv821/seal/docs/source/grammar/grammar.md

-# Action Rules
+# Action Statements
-An action rule defines one singular action to apply to one specific operation depending on conditions.
-Each rule follows this overall basic syntax:
+Action statements governs the control of resources and follows this overall basic syntax:
 ```
 <action> [( <action-property>+ )]
 [subject <subject-type> <subject>]